-Some take-aways
+Some takeaways

-sometimes

-make lessthan-ideal

-tradeoffs for

-ECE that fit

-schedules and

-budgets, but

-they widely

-agree on the

-importance of

-reliability.
+sometimes make lessthan-ideal tradeoffs for ECE that fit schedules and budgets, but they widely agree on the importance of reliability.

 LEARN MORE

 Both the volume and variety of ECE options available in NH are insufficient, as offerings continue to consolidate and shrink over time.

 LEARN MORE

 Compensation for early educators is low, especially relative to their education, making it hard to recruit or retain workers that could expand supply.

 LEARN MORE

-The cost of tuition can be a family's largest expense, which underscores the importance of the ability to make individualized ECE decisions.

-While changes

-to NH's

-Child Care

-Scholarship

-Program mean

-more help for

-more families,

-reaching all

-who could

-benefit is a

-challenge.

-Although

-wages are low,

-the volume of

-ECE staff

-necessary to

-align with

-state standards

-and minimal

-safety practices

-means

-operating costs

-add up quickly.
+The price of care is high and rising, straining family budgets and pushing care out of reach for the lowest-income families.

+LEARN MORE

+While changes to NH's Child Care Scholarship Program mean more help for more families, reaching all who could benefit is a challenge.

+LEARN MORE

+Although wages are low, the volume of ECE staff necessary to align with state standards and minimal safety practices means operating costs add up quickly.

+COMING SOON

 With no federal policy relief on the horizon, states must find their own solutions, and lessons learned in NH and other states may guide the way.

+COMING SOON